junxit/us-congress-bills-114/metadata.md

 - House — Intelligence (Permanent Select) Committee

+## Recorded votes (1)

+- 2015-12-16 — [House 114-1-700](votes/house-114-1-0700.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (423–0)

 ## Actions

 - 2015-12-11 — Introduced in House
 - 2015-12-11 — Introduced in House
 - 2015-12-11 — Referred to the House Committee on Intelligence (Permanent Select).
+- 2015-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-12-16 — Considered as unfinished business. (consideration: CR H9357-9358)
+- 2015-12-16 — Considered under suspension of the rules. (consideration: CR H9349-9352)
+- 2015-12-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4239.
+- 2015-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-16 — Mr. LoBiondo moved to suspend the rules and pass the bill, as amended.
+- 2015-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 700). (text: CR H9349)
+- 2015-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 700).(text: CR H9349)